 London is one of the few great centres of trade and finance.
 More than a 100 different nations are represented and more than 300 languages are spoken.
 There are currently nearly 20,000 overseas- parented companies operating in the capital.

 Over the past few decades there has been a shift away from manufacturing towards service industries.
-Today, London’s job market is dominated by financial and business services (40% of the total), followed by other service industries such as education, social work and health (15%); distribution, hotels and catering (15%); transport, storage and communications (10%); and public administration and defence (5%).
+Today, London’s job market is dominated by financial and business services (40% of the total), followed by other service industries such as education, social work and health (15%); distribution, hotels and catering (15%); transport, storage and communications (10%); and public administration and defense (5%).

 Average earnings in London have always been significantly higher than UK average, although the cost of living is also higher.